 I am approaching a time when the need to produce quantity is receding and the desire to create more individual work is calling.

 I believe you should pass your skills and enthusiasm onto others to create, so alongside making I also teach.
 Sometime ago I set up a separate business, "Clay in Schools", which is great fun - not so much pot making but anything in clay from animals to murals.
-I also teach in adult education.
-The age range I have taught stretches from 3 to over 90.

 David's current work includes reduction fired stoneware, domestic/garden and exhibition work.

+David takes part in exhibitions but most of his work is sold direct to the public or wholesale through shops and galleries.
 See the artist's website or email for details.
 David also exhibits with the Kent Potters' Society.

 David has started a blog - basically about the being a potter with a section on tips.
 I aim to blog once a week and will use it to promote shows and interesting sites as well.